Twisted (TV series)

 Twisted (stylized as twiƨted) is an American teen drama mystery-thriller television series.
 The pilot episode aired on March 19, 2013, and the show's remaining 10 episodes resumed airing on June 18, 2013.

 On July 30, 2013, Twisted was picked up for a full season of 19 episodes and the second half of season one started airing on February 11, 2014.
 The season finale aired on April 1, 2014.

 On August 13, 2014, ABC Family announced that Twisted would not be renewed for a second season.

 Plot

-The series focuses on charming sixteen-year-old Danny Desai (Avan Jogia) who was charged with killing his aunt when he was eleven.
+The series focuses on charming sixteen-year-old Danny Desai (Avan Jogia) who confessed to killing his aunt when he was eleven.
 Having spent five years in juvenile detention, he is released and returns to his hometown of Green Grove, New York.
-While trying to rekindle old friendships and facing the challenges of dealing with his judgmental peers, Danny becomes the prime suspect in the murder of a classmate.
+While trying to rekindle old friendships and facing the challenges of dealing with his judgmental peers, a classmate is murdered and Danny becomes the prime suspect.
 Realizing the town does not care about the truth and only wants to see him charged with the crime, Danny becomes determined to clear his name.
-Meanwhile, he must maintain a secret he has never told anyone; the real person who killed his aunt.
+Meanwhile, he must maintain a secret he has never told anyone - the reason his aunt was murdered.